HeavyMedl/lists/README.md

 <a name='takeWhile'/>
 ### takeWhile : f -> [x]|str -> [x]
 ------
-**Description**: Array of Variables returned by taking elements from [x]|String that satisfy a supplied predicate Function until that predicate Function is unsatisfied.
+**Description**: Array of Variables returned by taking elements from an Array of Variables or a String that satisfy a supplied predicate Function until that predicate Function is unsatisfied.

 **Signature Definition**: Give arg 1 a Function.
 Give arg 2 an Array of Variables or a String.
 Get an Array of Variables.